tbenade/wercker-devcenter/source/articles/boxes/bash.md

 #### Description, keywords and packages

-The `description`, `keywords` and `packages` tags allow us to add metadata to our box, which will be added to the wercker registry.
-Packages will lock the version of our box in the registry as well, so make sure to increment it when a new version of the underlying service is available.
+The `description`, `keywords` and `packages` tags allow us to add metadata to our box, which will be added to the wercker directory.
+Packages will lock the version of our box in the directory as well, so make sure to increment it when a new version of the underlying service is available.

 #### Script